 Welcome to the Allen House!

 MCHA has chosen to furnish the building as a tavern to reflect its 18th-century reputation as the Blue Ball Tavern when it served as the very popular and “most noted tavern in Shrewsbury.”

 Welcome to the Covenhoven House!

-This historic Freehold, NJ, house, built in 1752-53, was acquired by the Monmouth County Historical Association in 1966 and restored between 1968 and 1970.
+This historic Freehold homestead was built over the course of 1752-53.
+It was acquired by MCHA in 1966 and restored between 1968 and 1970.
 It is furnished to reflect a 1790 inventory from William Covenhoven’s estate, and includes many furnishings that a successful Monmouth County farm family might have had at that time.

 Welcome to the Holmes-Hendrickson House!